 If we, who receive the Eucharist, are received into the heart of Jesus, then the Eucharist must be our source of unity.
 What place is more conducive to unity and communion than inside the heart of Our Lord?
 Jesus tells us that a house divided against itself cannot stand.
 In his heart, there is no division.
 Hence, if the Church dwells within the heart of Jesus (especially through the Eucharist), she will stand.

 Benedict Wood

-St. John Vianney College Seminary 2115 Summit Avenue Mail #5024 St. Paul, MN 55105-1048
+St. John Vianney College Seminary 2115 Summit Avenue Mail #5024 St. Paul, MN 55105-1048 the courage to carry it out.

-Discipleship III
+Year Discipleship III

 St. Thomas More Parish, Appleton